 Please visit our Application Process page to learn more about the steps to apply.

 Please visit our Application Process page to learn more about the admission process.

 Yes, under certain circumstances.
 Please visit the Faculty of Graduate and Postdoctoral Studies FAQ to learn more about transferring to UBC.

 If you are a UBC student or alumni, please indicate your student number in your online application and the MPPGA Program Office will download your UBC transcript directly.
 Please note that you are still required to submit any remaining transcripts from other educational institutions.

 If you are accepted into the MPPGA program, you must demonstrate sufficient knowledge of microeconomics, macroeconomics and statistics before beginning your studies.
-Please contact the MPPGA Program Office for additional information and deadlines.
+Please see the Admissions page for additional information and deadlines.

 Please visit our Admissions page to learn more about admission requirements.

 No. Instead, you will respond to a series of essay-style questions in the application form.
 Please visit our Application Process page for more information.

 If your referee has an institution / company email address, they may submit their reference letter through the secure online platform.
 A link to the submission platform will be emailed to them after you submit your application and pay the application fee.
 If your referee has a free email address (Hotmail, Gmail, etc.), then your referee must submit your letter of reference in a sealed and endorsed envelope, by mail, to the MPPGA Program Office.
 Emailed or scanned letters are not considered official and cannot be used to gain admission to UBC.